lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 To request paging, you need to specify page size.

-* <a id="developing-scripted-connectors-groovy-requirements-search-paging-size" name="developing-scripted-connectors-groovy-requirements-search-paging-size"></a>Page Size
+* <a id="developing-scripted-connectors-groovy-search-paging-size" name="developing-scripted-connectors-groovy-search-paging-size"></a>Page Size

     [Back to Contents](#contents)

-    Number of resources each page should be limited to is provided in a `_pageSize` argument:
+    The `_pageSize` argument specifies the number of resources each page (that is, a single result of a search operation) should be limited to:

     * `&_pageSize=<positive-integer>` (in a CREST [Query](https://backstage.forgerock.com/docs/idm/7.3/crest/crest-query.html))